Dedollarisation: Dedollarisation in forex reserves sector

 In 2023, BNN Bloomberg reported that the reserve status of the US dollar was declining more rapidly than commonly acknowledged, with numerous analysts overlooking the significant exchange rate fluctuations from the previous year.
 The global share of US dollars in reserves decreased in 2022 at a rate ten times faster than the average speed observed over the past twenty years, as several nations sought alternative options following the sanctions imposed due to the Russian invasion of Ukraine.
 Accounting for exchange rate adjustments, the dollar had experienced an approximate 11% decrease in market share since 2016, doubling that figure since 2008.
 According to the IMF's Currency Composition of Official Foreign Exchange Reserves (COFER) survey the share of reserves held in U.S. dollars by central banks fell from 71 percent in 1999 to 59 percent in 2021.

 China

 Effective from 6 June 2023, China has said to its state-owned banks to substantially reduce the interest rates on US dollar deposits.

+India

+Instead of complete de-dollarization, India is strategically diversifying its foreign exchange reserves to reduce dependency on the US dollar through increasing gold reserves, multi-currency reserves, promoting the use of the rupee in international trade, and internationalization of its Unified Payments Interface (UPI) to reduce reliance on SWIFT vulnerable to US sanctions, Digital Rupee (e₹) and RuPay card for cross-border transactions.